SyedHasan1990/AIREC/README.md

 # AIREC
 Text Extraction App with AI Builder

+Note:

-Note: User must have premium license to run this app.
+1. User must have premium license to run this app.
+2. Add your SharePoint Online document library site on power automate flow.